wa1gov/Pistar-SSH-Helper/README.md

 2. No tests have been done using the beta Pi-Star_RPi_V4.1.0-RC6_19-Dec-2019 image.

-3. It is recommended that the option: "DMR DumpTAData" be turned off - The default is on which allows Talker Alias data to be logged in the pi-star log file.
-If left on you may get erroneous "Not Found" errors.
+3. It is recommended that the options: "DMR EmbeddedLCOnly" be turned on and "DMR DumpTAData" be turned off in your Pi-Star configuration to eliminate any erroneous "Not Found" errors.

 4. For MMDVM hotspots, the default logfile is located in /var/log/pi-star and is named by convention: